Push for turning Naxal hotbed of Bastar into eco-tourism hub | Business

 Private tour operators come into the picture where specialised skills are needed for activities such as trekking, rappelling, paramotoring, camping, etc.

 “The idea is to create local employment opportunities for community members.
-They can operate parking facilities, work as tour guides, and organise nature trails and camps,” Harsh Pandey, a consultant working with the district administration, says.
+They can operate parking facilities, work as tour guides, and organise nature trails and camps,” a consultant working with the district administration says.

 The COVID-19 pandemic has accentuated the need for creating job opportunities locally.
 Sant Kumar, 19, had left Bastar to work in a factory in Hyderabad after completing senior secondary school, but returned after the pandemic forced the closure of the unit.